Enriqueta García Martín: Other properties and businesses

-“extensive landed estates" that were each "elaborately and expensively furnished."
+"extensive landed estates" that were each "elaborately and expensively furnished."
 Other estates mentioned in addition to Buena Vista included Dos Rosas, Pura y Limpia, Dolores, Rosario, and others, all of which sustained at least some damage during the Cuban War of Independence.
 Some were adjacent to each other and some were on the coast described in court documents as "Situated on a sort of promontory extending out into the ocean between the Bay of Cárdenas and Bay of Matanzas" within "a strategic area to combatants," likely Varadero.
 Many of these functioned as sugar estates, plantations, and stock farms throughout the Matanzas province in the towns and districts of Camarioca, Santana, and Cárdenas.
 A Peraza relative of Cazañas testified to the commission "I witnessed the destruction of some splendid houses [Francisco] Cazañas had on Santana."
 The couple made the Pura y Limpia estate their main residence during the extent of the battles, during which Spanish forces viewed them with suspicion due to the prominent role of García's brother, Dr. Félix García Martín, in the insurgency, causing the couple to relocate temporarily to the United States as the Spanish American War progressed.

 While many of their properties had originally belonged to the García family, it is known that the historic Dos Rosas sugar plantation estate was already in the ownership of the Cazañas family, having been purchased in 1868 by Bartolomé Cazañas, a grandfather of Francisco E. Cazañas.
 The vast estate was originally named "San Francisco de Paula-Riverol" and Bartolomé Cazañas renamed it that year to "Dos Rosas" (Spanish for "Two Roses") in honor of his Italian wife, Rosa Cambiaggi, and their daughter.
 The Cazañas-García family also owned properties in Santa Clara, Sagua la Grande, and Havana.
 As with Buena Vista, all of these estates, plantations, and mills were dismantled or nationalized after the Cuban Revolution and many, including Dos Rosas and Pura y Limpia, were made into small towns and villages.

-Later life and Progeny
+Later life and progeny

 Death

-Enriqueta García's health declined later in life as she suffered from brain cancer, eventually succumbing to the disease by the mid-1930s.
+Enriqueta García's health declined later in life as she developed brain cancer, eventually dying from the disease by the mid-1930s.